 I have compiled a list below containing the club lounges available across luxury hotels in Melbourne.
 I list the ones I consider to be the best at the top although in Melbourne, all the club lounges are excellent and it is very difficult to choose between them.
 I have also reviewed the best executive lounges in Sydney in case you are travelling there too.

-For views, you would probably choose the Club Sofitel, for food, the Melbourne Crown Towers: Crystal Club Lounge may well be the best and for alfresco space the Club InterContinental and Melbourne Crown Towers: Crystal Club Lounge are probably the best choices.
+For views, you would probably choose the Club Sofitel, for food, the Melbourne Crown Towers: Crystal Club Lounge may well be the best and for alfresco space, the Club InterContinental and Melbourne Crown Towers: Crystal Club Lounge are probably the best choices.

-Wherever you book, in Melbourne or anywhere else in the world, remember to use our luxury travel concierge to get extra free benefits and the best possible deal.
+Wherever you book, in Melbourne, or anywhere else in the world, remember to use our luxury travel concierge to get extra free benefits and the best possible deal.

 1. Melbourne Crown Towers: Crystal Club Lounge

 Melbourne Crown Towers club lounge (pictured above) is called the Crystal Club and offers guests an exclusive and private lounge in one of the world’s leading hotels.
-This is our number one lounge choice for the overall look, the outdoor area and the fact that we can get you in for free!
+This is our number one lounge choice for the overall look, the outdoor area, and the fact that we can get you in for free!

 Located on the third floor of Crown Towers Melbourne, the Crystal Club offers a dedicated private check-in service and concierge facilities.
-The open design and light-filled ambience highlight the Club’s unique features including carefully selected artworks and exquisite crystalware that reflect its name.
+The open design and light-filled ambiance highlight the Club’s unique features including carefully selected artworks and exquisite crystalware that reflect its name.

 The light afternoon snacks are particularly good with afternoon tea, delicious cupcakes, chocolate éclairs, mini cheesecakes, macaroons as well as scones with jam and cream and, of course, tea and coffee.

-This beautiful space offers high ceilings and a glitzy feel, with hexagonal shiny chandeliers, lots of mirrored walls and circular white sofas.
-There is marble, chandeliers and gleaming, reflective surfaces everywhere you look.
-It feels very slightly like luxury from the 1980’s, but in a good way!
+This beautiful space offers high ceilings and a glitzy feel, with hexagonal shiny chandeliers, lots of mirrored walls, and circular white sofas.
+There is marble, chandeliers, and gleaming, reflective surfaces everywhere you look.
+It feels very slightly like luxury from the 1980s, but in a good way!

 What is particularly nice here is the expansive sun-filled outdoor deck, a stylish seating area surrounded by greenery.
-Crystal Club is the perfect escape created for comfort, relaxation and privacy.
+Crystal Club is the perfect escape created for comfort, relaxation, and privacy.

 2. InterContinental Melbourne: Club Lounge

-InterContinental Melbourne The Rialto is located in the beautiful red brick Rialto Building (built in 1885) that is famous for its Venetian Gothic architecture.
+InterContinental Melbourne The Rialto is located in the beautiful red brick Rialto Building (built-in 1885) that is famous for its Venetian Gothic architecture.
 The lobby of the hotel is stunning with massively high ceilings.

-The Melbourne Club InterContinental lounge is available exclusively for guests booking into Club InterContinental rooms and suites. it is not open to guests in Executive rooms.
+The Melbourne Club InterContinental lounge is available exclusively for guests booking into Club InterContinental rooms and suites.
+It is not open to guests in Executive rooms.
 If you are in an Executive room you will have to pay a premium to access the Club.

-With private access on level 4, this lounge is a place of sanctuary with all day refreshments and Barista Coffee.
+With private access on level 4, this lounge is a place of sanctuary with all-day refreshments and Barista Coffee.
 It is a modern lounge but has a historic balcony area where you can have drinks and a bite alfresco if the weather is nice.

-If you book into this lounge you can enjoy private check in and check out throughout the day.
+If you book into this lounge you can enjoy private check-in and check-out throughout the day.